 An animation exhibit greeted us first, teaching the kids the process of making a story animated.
 They went through the basics of making a storyboard, how to add sound effects, and even make stop motion movies on a board or with themselves in a large photo booth.

 Here’s one of the animations Little J made with some help from dad.

 Other areas in the hall include a place for younger kids and toddlers to play, a musical instrument made from PVC pipes, and a circle of fans where large pieces of fabric are sent flying upwards.

 But, the biggest attraction is an indoor obstacle course with sections of tunnels and slides made from…packing tape!!

 A small workshop at the back has rotating hands-on projects with a staff member there to assist.
-A few were geared toward older kids.
+A few were geared toward older kids, but younger kids could participate too.
 That day they had several stations inside that dealt with light.